Data breach registers and policies

 A system for a post-breach review and assessment of the data breach response and the effectiveness of the data breach policy |

-- 2 Application of the MNDB scheme to local governments is delayed until 1 July 2026.
-Local government should refer to Breach management for local government.
+- 3 The application of the MNDB scheme to local governments is delayed until 1 July 2026.
+Until that time, local government agencies should refer to Privacy breach management and notification for local government.